-WWE News: Full Recap Of All Superstar Shake-Up Moves After Tonight’s ‘Raw’ – 16 Superstars Leave ‘SmackDown’
+WWE News: Full Recap Of All Superstar Shake-Up Moves After Tonight’s ‘Raw’ – 20 Superstars Leave ‘SmackDown’

 UPDATE – After Raw was over, more picks kept rolling in.

-It’s time for a new chapter for @WWEGable on Monday Night #RAW! #SuperstarShakeup pic.twitter.com/PhfgMxMLLP
+It’s time for a new chapter for @WWEGable on Monday Night #RAW! #SuperstarShakeuppic.twitter.com/PhfgMxMLLP

 — WWE (@WWE) April 17, 2018